 10. Focus on results, not on working hours

-Typically the amount of time spent at work has been thought of as even too important.
+Typically the amount of time spent at work has been over emphasized.
 Instead, it should be the results that we work for.
 We don’t get good results with small efforts.
 If we measure end results, it will automatically direct us towards big efforts.
 There's a good saying for this: you’ll get what you measure.
 So measure results instead of working hours.